The Global Kitesports Association (GKA) announced that a new international standard, ISO 21853, for quick-release systems has come into force.

 The GKA worked with a team of engineers and experts alongside the International Organization for Standardization (ISO) to set a new, internationally valid classification for this critical kite gear item.

-"Simultaneously, we're making sure consumers known that the products that are available in the market fulfill all safety standards."
+"Simultaneously, we're making sure consumers know that the products that are available in the market fulfill all safety standards."

 Pre-market testing and certification will be made at independent facilities.